Convert draw.io Diagrams to Real BPMN Without Redrawing

 A tool like Bizagi Modeler may be a better path.

 Crismo is not just another place to draw the same diagram.
-It is designed for teams that want BPMN-native modeling, shared structure, and a better path from scattered process files to an actual process workspace.
+It gives teams a better path from disconnected files to a structured process workspace where models can be edited, reviewed, organized, and improved over time.

 Why Crismo fits this migration story